dcostiuc/car-crashers/README.md

 There is no cap for these increases, thus the game will always become exponentially hard after 20 blocks, and will be impossible without cheating after 30.

-The purpose of this is to not make the game-play indefinite, and instead make it fun and challenging to get higher scores.
+The purpose of this is to not make the gameplay indefinite, and instead make it fun and challenging to get higher scores.

 It is also fun to test the cheat/AI mode and see the highest score that it can get.